dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 ```

 Array allocation ignores any parameterless constructor and generates zeroed elements.
+_Should the compiler warn that the parameterless constructor is ignored?
+How would such a warning be avoided?_
 ```csharp
 _ = new NoConstructor[1];      // ok
 _ = new PublicConstructor[1];  // ok: constructor ignored